 Streams are an important part of the landscape.
 Streams transport water, sediment and energy; provide habitat for aquatic life and support terrestrial life; provide a place for recreation; and in many cases serve as a water supply.
 The health of streams—or their ability to perform these important functions—is dependent on the conditions of the watersheds which they drain.
 Changes in land use within a watershed can affect a stream’s health (Figure 1).

 Agouridis, Carmen T.; Wesley, Evan T.; Sanderson, Tyler M.; and Newton, Blake L., "Aquatic Macroinvertebrates: Biological Indicators of Stream Health" (2015).
 Agriculture and Natural Resources Publications.
-Paper 175.
+175.